Matthew Broderick Net Worth

 In the 2000s, Broderick continued to focus on stage acting.
 He booked a central role in 2005's "The Odd Couple" before playing a college professor in "The Philanthropist" throughout 2009.
 In 2012, he appeared in another musical called "Nice Work if You Can Get It."
 In 2019, he traveled to London's West End to appear in "The Starry Messenger."
 Towards the end of the decade, it was announced that Broderick would be returning to television with a lead role in Netflix's "Daybreak."
 The series debuted in 2019 and was canceled after one season.

 In 1997, Matthew Broderick married Sarah Jessica Parker.
 In 2002, they had their first child together.
 In 2009, the pair had twins via a surrogate mother.

 In 1987, Matthew Broderick drove in the wrong lane in Ireland, resulting in a head-on collision with another car.
 Matthew suffered a concussion, several fractures, and a collapsed lung, while his female passenger walked away relatively unscathed.
 However, the occupants of the other car, a mother and her daughter, were both killed instantly.

 At one point, the Irish authorities considered putting Broderick away for up to five years, but in the end they let him go with a fine of 100 pounds.
 Numerous observers, including the relatives of the victims, questioned whether the justice system had been influenced by Broderick's celebrity status.

-The couple also owns a West Village townhome that they purchased in 2000 for $3 million, and two modest homes in the Hamptons neighborhood of Amagansett, that were acquired in 2006 for a total of $6.6 million.
+They also own two modest homes in the Hamptons neighborhood of Amagansett, that were acquired in 2006 for a total of $6.6 million.
 Broderick and Parker also reportedly own property in a part of Ireland where Matthew spent his summers as a child.